Laughing Hyena

 Below, we’ll outline the best live TV streaming services to use to watch the game as it happens, wherever you are in the world, and how to use a VPN if the match isn’t available where you are.

-Portugal takes on Spain at the Allianz Arena on Sunday, June 8.
-Kickoff is set for 9 p.m.
-CET local time in Munich, making it an 8 p.m.
-BST start in the UK, a 3 p.m.
-ET or 12 p.m.
-PT kickoff in the US and Canada, and a 5 a.m.
-AEST start on Monday, June 9, in Australia.
+Turkey takes on Spain at the Konya Metropolitan Municipality Stadium on Sunday Sept.
+7. Kickoff is set for 8:45 p.m.
+CEST local time.
+That makes it a 7:45 p.m.
+BST start in the UK and a 2:45 p.m.
+ET or 11:45 a.m.
+PT kickoff in the US and Canada.
+For viewers in Australia, the game gets underway at 4:45 a.m.
+AEST on Sunday morning.

-Livestream the Portugal vs. Spain match in the US
+Livestream the Turkey vs. Spain match in the US

-Today’s game is also available to watch on Fubo Sports Network, the streaming platform’s dedicated sports service.
+Today’s game is available to watch in the US on Fubo Sports Network, the streaming platform’s dedicated sports service.

 Spanish-language service ViX also has the rights to show the game live in the US.

-How to watch the Portugal vs. Spain match online from anywhere using a VPN
+How to watch the Turkey vs. Spain match online from anywhere using a VPN

-If you’re traveling abroad and want to keep up with all the Nations League League action while away from home, a VPN can help enhance your privacy and security when streaming.
+If you’re traveling abroad and want to keep up with all the World Cup qualifier action while away from home, a VPN can help enhance your privacy and security when streaming.

 It encrypts your traffic and prevents your internet service provider from throttling your speeds, and can also be helpful when connecting to public Wi-Fi networks while traveling, adding an extra layer of protection for your devices and logins.
 VPNs are legal in many countries, including the US and Canada, and can be used for legitimate purposes such as improving online privacy and security.